calblueprint/immigration-justice-project/docs/admin/retool.md

 ## Users Directory

-This directory contains user profiles with information such as names, contact details, roles, and other relevant attributes.
+This directory contains registered user profiles with information such as names, contact details, roles, and other relevant attributes.
 Admins can browse through the table, where each row represents a user profile.
 Clicking on a row will display the associated user information in the container to the left of the table.

 ![reviewing registered users](/assets/image/retool-users.png)

+## Admin Privileges

+### Removing Admin

+### Adding Admin

+### Request a Non-Profit Account